A 10 week progressive program to get you safely running 5km with strength & confidence

 The scientific literature shows quite clearly that the biggest risk factors for runners developing an injury are lack of experience as a runner, increasing running load/volume quickly (put simply “too much, too soon”) and having a pre-existing injury (3).

-From our experience, as physiotherapists who treat 100’s of runners with injuries every year, a lack of strength in the lower limbs most certainly plays a role in runners developing injuries.
+From our experience, as physiotherapists who treat 100’s of runners with injuries every year, a lack of strength in the lower limbs most certainly plays a significant role in runners developing injuries.

 Taking all of this into consideration “Couch to 5K the Complete Physio Way” has been written as a guide for inexperienced runners to give you the best chance of running your first 5km with strength, confidence, and injury-free.